On the Enumeration Complexity of Unions of Conjunctive Queries: Introduction

 Even though $Q_1$ is hard while $Q_2$ is easy, a closer look shows that $Q_2$ contains $Q_1$.
 This means that $Q_1$ is redundant, and the entire union is equivalent to the easy $Q_2$. \end{example} To avoid cases like these, where the UCQ can be translated to a simpler one, it makes sense to consider non-redundant unions.
 It was claimed that in all cases of a non-redundant union containing an intractable CQ, the UCQ is intractable too~\cite{DBLP:conf/icdt/BerkholzKS18}.
 The following is a counter example which refutes this claim.

 \begin{example} Let $Q=Q_1\cup Q_2$ with

 According to the dichotomy of Bagan et al.~\cite{bdg:dichotomy}, the enumeration problem for $Q_2$ is in $\DelayClin$, while $Q_1$ is intractable.
 Yet, it turns out that $Q$ is in fact in $\DelayClin$.
-The reason is that, since $Q_1$ and $Q_2$ are evaluated over the same database, we can use $Q_2(I)$ to find $Q_1(I)$.
-We can compute $Q_2(I)$ efficiently, and try to extend every such solution to solutions of $Q_1$ with a constant delay: for every new combination $a,c$ of an output $(a,b,c)\in Q_2(I)$, we find all $d$ values with $(b,d)\in R_3^I$ and then output the solution $(a,c,d)\in Q_1(I)$.
+The reason is that, since $Q_1$ and $Q_2$ are evaluated over the same database $I$, we can use $Q_2(I)$ to find $Q_1(I)$.
+We can compute $Q_2(I)$ efficiently, and try to extend every such solution to solutions of $Q_1$ with a constant delay: for every new combination $(a,c)$ of an output $(a,b,c)\in Q_2(I)$, we find all $d$ values with $(b,d)\in R_3^I$ and then output the solution $(a,c,d)\in Q_1(I)$.
+The new combinations $(a,c)$ can be detected by storing a lookup table containing $(a,c)$ for every answer $(a,b,c)\in Q_2(I)$ generated.
+This table can be accessed in constant time in the RAM model.
+Avoiding duplicates in case $Q_1$ and $Q_2$ share answers requires also storing the previously seen answers, and it is discussed in more details in Section~\ref{sec:positive}.
 Intuitively, the source of intractability for $Q_1$ is the join of $R_1$ with $R_2$ as we need to avoid duplicates that originate in different $z$ values.
 The union is tractable since $Q_2$ returns exactly this join.

 \end{example}

 As the example illustrates, to compute the answers to a UCQ in an efficient way, it is not enough to view it as a union of isolated instances of CQ enumeration.
 In fact, this task requires an understanding of the interaction between several queries.
 Example~\ref{example:first} shows that the presence of an easy query within the union may give us enough time to compute auxiliary data structures, which we can then add to the hard queries in order to enumerate their answers as well.
 In Example~\ref{example:first}, we can assume we have a ternary relation holding the result of $Q_2$.
 Then, adding the auxiliary atom $R_{Q_2}(x,z,y)$ to $Q_1$ results in a tractable structure.
 We generalize this observation and introduce the concept of \emph{union-extended} queries.
 We then use union extensions as a central tool for evaluating the enumeration complexity of UCQs, as the structure of such queries has implications on the tractability of the UCQ.